 - The plant species in the garden change due to occasional plant removal and replacement by hospital maintenance staff.
 As such, the current plant list does not strictly adhere the design intentions of the original planting plan.
 The change in plant species and plant layout was most significant in the Main 11 rooftop, which was constructed and opened first and thus has undergone more maintenance. - Plant species inventories were conducted by a research assistant who has significant experience with plant identification but is not a professional horticulturalist.
 As such, there may be some errors or omissions in the surveys. - Inventories took place primarily in the fall (November 5, 2024).
-As such, some foliage had died and significant pruning and removal had been undertaken by maintenance staff, creating limitations to on-site identification of plant species. - Supports human comfort with a wider range of temperatures across the network of gardens (with a difference of about 0.5°C to 1°C), as compared to a single roof garden in the hospital, providing diverse microclimate conditions for various seasons and times of day.
+As such, some foliage had died and significant pruning and removal had been undertaken by maintenance staff, creating limitations to on-site identification of plant species. - Offers a diverse range of microclimatic conditions across the network of gardens, with a difference of about 0.5°C to 1°C, as compared to a single roof garden in the hospital.